 Sydney Water's wastewater network services around 1.8 million homes and businesses in the Greater Sydney region.
-Daily, on average, the network collects, treats and disposes of more than 1.4 billion litres of wastewater by making use of about 23,500 km of wastewater mains in 24 separate wastewater systems with 30 Wastewater Treatment Plants/Water Recycling Plants 11(WWTP/WRP) and Storm Plants.
+Daily, on average, the network collects, treats and disposes of more than 1.4 billion litres of wastewater by making use of about 25,000 km of wastewater mains in 24 separate wastewater treatment systems (WWTS) with 29 Wastewater Treatment Plants/Water Recycling Plants (WWTP/WRP) and Storm Plants.
+Each of the 24 WWTS is defined by

-11 During the millennium drought, Sydney Water moved towards a naming convention for treatment plants that highlighted which ones were able to recycle significant volumes of wastewater.
+&lt;sup>11 During the millennium drought, Sydney Water moved towards a naming convention for treatment plants that highlighted which ones were able to recycle significant volumes of wastewater.
 This naming convention does not necessarily mean that the primary purpose of the plant is to produce recycled water.
-Rather, that we have been able to install additional infrastructure at this plant to enable recycling.
-As noted in section 2.3, and shown in Figure 3, all
+Rather, that we have been able to install additional infrastructure at this plant to enable some form of recycling for wastewater treatment purposes.